benhutchinson/Rock-Paper-Scissors/README.md

 Rock Paper Scissors
 ===================

 This was the third weekend challenge set at Makers Academy.
 The aim is to write a web-based Rock, Paper, Scissors game.
 This will be hosted on Heroku and make use of the Sinatra framework.
 We will write the software "outside-in", starting with a definition of the features and scenarios through Cucumber tests.
+My version has been extended to allow for two players.
+It should also be published on [Heroku](https://young-crag-7694.herokuapp.com).

 ###Technologies
 - Ruby